persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-05-10-continuous-deployment-and-cms.md

 ---
 The Project of the Blog is described below and by the link "About this Blog".

-U﻿pdated: 06-08-2023 - Forestry is depreaced and Decap CMS should be used instead of Netlify CMS.
+Note: 06-08-2023 - Forestry CMS is deprecated and Tina CMS should be used instead.
+Decap CMS should be used instead of Netlify CMS.

 This Blog is using a Continuous Deployment Pipeline as an important concept of DevOps.
 An Editor of the Blog can use Git-based CMS for content administration while an Administrator or Developer of the Blog can use GitHub as well as VS Code.